apache/druid/docs/development/docs-contribute.md

    If you're adding a page, create a new Markdown file in the appropriate subdirectory.
 Then, copy the front matter and Apache license from an existing file.
 Update the `title` and `id` fields.
 Don't forget to add it to `website/sidebars.json` so that your new page shows up in the navigation.

 3. Test changes locally by building the site and navigating to your changes.
-In the `website` directory, run `docusaurus-start`.
+In the `website` directory, run `npm run start`.
 By default, this starts the site on `localhost:3000`.
 If port `3000` is already in use, it'll increment the port number from there.

 4. Use the following commands to run the link and spellcheckers locally: